Chart Color Schemes

 California Gully is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-California Gully, surveyed in 2016, had a culturally diverse population with 87.6% citizens, 90.1% born in Australia, and 91.9% speaking English only at home.
+California Gully, as per data from the Australian Bureau of Statistics Census 2016, showed lower cultural diversity with 87.6% citizens, 90.1% born in Australia, and 91.9% speaking English only at home.
 Christianity was the predominant religion, comprising 43.8%.
-Buddhism was overrepresented at 1.9%, compared to 1.4% regionally.
+Buddhism, however, was overrepresented at 1.9%, compared to 1.0% regionally.

 Frequently Asked Questions - Diversity